Peter W. Lewis

 Mechanisms of chromatin assembly, gene silencing, and epigenetic inheritance

-Heterochromatin containing H3K9me3 and 5-methylcytosine plays an important role in maintaining genome integrity by silencing transposable elements.
-We found that H3K9me3, the histone variant H3.3 and its deposition factor ATRX-DAXX, and the Human Silencing Hub (HuSH) complex function together to silence retrotransposable elements in mammals.
-Our research seeks to define the pathways and factors involved in establishing heterochromatin at transposons and other highly repetitive genomic sequences.
+Constitutive heterochromatin, characterized by the presence of H3K9me3 and 5-methylcytosine, plays a vital role in safeguarding genome integrity by silencing retrotransposable elements.
+Our findings have revealed that H3K9me3, the histone variant H3.3 along with its deposition factor ATRX-DAXX, and the Human Silencing Hub (HuSH) complex act in concert to silence retrotransposable elements in mammals.
+Our research seeks to uncover the biochemical pathways and key factors involved in the establishment of heterochromatin at transposons and other highly repetitive genomic sequences.

 Areas of Expertise